-- 13.2 The length of such leave of absence, if granted, will be subject to approval by the Academic Board of the Campus concerned, but will not exceed one academic year in the first instance terminating at the end of the academic year for which the application is approved. - 13.3 Leave of absence will not be granted for more than two consecutive academic years. - 13.4 Leave of absence may be granted for one semester or for an academic year. - 13.5 Applications for leave of absence for Semester I must be made no later than October 3, 2007. - 13.6 Applications for leave of absence for Semester II must be made no later than February 27, 2008. - 13.7 Applications made after dates indicated above will be subject to a fine to be determined by the Academic Board Sub-committee on Student Matters.
+- 13.1 A candidate who for good reason wishes to be absent from an academic programme for a semester or more must apply for formal leave of absence to the Campus Academic Board, through the appropriate Dean, stating the reason for the application. - 13.2 The length of such leave of absence, if granted, will be subject to approval by the Academic Board of the Campus concerned, but will not exceed one academic year in the first instance terminating at the end of the academic year for which the application is approved. - 13.3 Leave of absence will not be granted for more than two consecutive academic years. - 13.4 Leave of absence may be granted for one semester or for an academic year. - 13.5 Applications for leave of absence for Semester I must be made by October 8, 2010. - 13.6 Applications for leave of absence for Semester II must be made by February 11, 2011. - 13.7 Applications made after dates indicated above will be subject to a fine to be determined by the Academic Board Sub-Committee on Student Matters.
 The amount of the fine will increase depending on the lateness of the request. - 13.8 Students who have been attending classes and who requested leave of absence after the above-mentioned dates will normally have to pay a fine equivalent to 50% of the regular tuition fee if their requests are recommended by the Faculty and approved by the Academic Board.